slsa-framework/slsa/docs/attestation-model.md

 This section explains how to choose the attestation format best for your situation by considering factors such as use case and who will be consuming the attestation.

 ### First party

 Producers of first party code might consider the following questions:
 -   Will SLSA be used only within our organization?
--   Is the primary use case to manage insider risk?
+-   Is SLSA's primary use case to manage insider risk?
 -   Are we developing entirely in a closed source environment?

 If these are the main considerations, the organization can choose any format